bebehei/backup-with-borg/README.md

 # backup-with-borg

-Backup tool to create easily encrypted archives with borgbackup.
+Backup tool to create easily archives with borgbackup.

 ## Usage